Whonix/anon-ws-base-files/README.md

 Whonix-Workstation grub branding, motd and issue banner.

-Sets XFCE desktop and display setting, wallpaper and desktop icons.
+Sets Xfce desktop and display setting, wallpaper and desktop icons.
 /etc/skel/.config/xfce4/xfconf/xfce-perchannel-xml/xfce4-desktop.xml.anondist

 Do not remove, unless you no longer wish to use an Anonymity Distribution